Macey Bader: Club career

-Charlotte club Carolina Ascent announced on July 14, 2025, that Bader had signed her first professional contract with the club ahead of the USL Super League's second season.
-She made her professional debut on October 10, coming on as a substitute for Riley Parker in stoppage time in a 1–1 draw with Lexington SC.
+Carolina Ascent FC announced on July 14, 2025, that Bader had signed her first professional contract with the club, remaining in Charlotte for the second season of the USL Super League.
+She made her professional debut on October 10, coming on as a stoppage-time substitute for Riley Parker in a 1–1 draw with Lexington SC.
+She made 2 appearances for the club.

+On August 21, 2026, Bader was announced at Czech club Viktoria Plzeň.
+She debuted for the club the following day, making her first professional start in a 1–0 defeat to the Prague Raptors.